 The Company presents basic and diluted loss per share data for its common shares, calculated by dividing the loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
-The diluted loss per share is determined by adjusting the loss attributable to common shareholders and the weighted average number of common shares outstanding for the effects of all broker warrants and options outstanding that may add to the total number of common shares.
-Diluted loss per share does not include the effect of stock options and warrants as they are anti-dilutive.
-See Note 1.
+The diluted loss per share is determined by adjusting the loss attributable to common shareholders and the weighted average number of common shares outstanding for the effects of all warrants, finders' warrants and stock options outstanding that may add to the total number of common shares.
+Diluted loss per share does not include the effect of stock options, warrants and finders' warrants as they are anti-dilutive.
+See Notes 11 and 12.